alexfernandez/alexfernandez.github.io/2021/ttp.md

 ### TTP for Online Systems

-In online systems we don't really need to maintain multiple versions: it is enough to keep a single live version, which resides in the `master` branch.
+In online systems we don't really need to maintain multiple versions: it is enough to keep a single live version, which resides in the `main` branch.

 A relevant variation in this case is to keep an additional stable branch, where code is mixed only after it has passed all of our tests.